rustsec/advisory-db/CONTRIBUTING.md

 Public disclosure via RustSec happens after the maintainer(s) have been made responsibly aware of any potential vulnerabilities on their published crate.

+If any help is required with this, please e-mail maintainers@rustsec.org

 ## Crate Security Policies

 Please see any security policies of given crate / repository first for more